p/wolis-phpbb/README.md

 ### Complete test coverage

 With JavaScript testing already implemented, there is nothing impossible for Wolis as long as it runs on the host machine.
-In particular tests for all implemented search backends are planned.
+In particular, spawning server-side processes is possible, permitting sphinx search backend to be tested.

+Wolis permits every bit of phpBB functionality that is exposed to users to be tested.

 ### No fixtures

-Wolis does not deal with fixtures.
+Wolis does not use fixtures.
 Tests are run in a known sequence and data needed by a particular test is created by a previously executed test.

 phpBB functional tests are rather confused in this regard: they install